hamdiz0/LearningDevOps/README.md

         - monitoring tools
 ## `this seperation between the development and operation team causes multiple issues` :
     - "well it works on my machine !!!"
+    - different responsibilities , different technical knowledge and different tools
-    - this will slow down the release process
+    - this will slow down the release process (weeks to months)
 ### `misscommunication and lack of collaboration ` :
     - deployment requires configuration and environment needs to be prepared
+    - dev team give instructions to the ops team ,these instructions may not be clear enough or some parts are missing
 ### `conflict of intrest` :
     - DEV focus on realising new features
     - OPS focus on maintaining stability